freedomlayer/offset_docs/doc/docs/source/intro/privacy.rst

 * The Offset app

   * Contains no tracking code
+  * Stores your identity locally.
-  * Does not send your information to any third party, except for the ones you select explicitly.
+  * Does not send your information to any third party, except for servers and Offset friends you choose explicitly.

 Identity